SeanTOSCD/wordpress-starter-theme/README.md

 * Desktop menu with drop-down support and mobile menu with expandable sub-menus on click
 * Centered blog post layout with no sidebar for easy reading
 * Condensed search results page layout

-#### Development Features

-* Translations ready with .pot file
-* Has editor styles for the WordPress visual editor (Sass enabled)
-* Manages dependencies with NPM
-* Uses [Sass](http://sass-lang.com/) for CSS preprocessing
-* [Grunt task runner](https://gruntjs.com) for compiling Sass, minifying CSS and JS, and updating .pot file
+* Color scheme options in the Customizer, available for use in the Block Editor

-### Development Setup
+### Customizer Options

-1. Install [Node.js](https://nodejs.org/en/) on your machine if you haven't already.
-2. Install and activate the theme in WordPress.
-3. Run `npm install` in the theme root directory to install dependencies.
-4. Run `grunt watch` to automatically compile Sass, minify CSS and JS while working on the theme styles and scripts.
-5. Run `grunt pot` to update the .pot file.
+The theme includes color scheme options in the Customizer.
+Set the body text, subdued body text, light background, dark background, and action colors to easily change the theme's general color scheme.

+Once set in the Customizer, these colors are available for use in the Block Editor.

-### Understanding theme styles and scripts
+### Styles and Scripts

-With the theme activated and you've already run `npm install`, run `grunt watch` in the theme root directory to automatically compile Sass, minify CSS and JS while working on the theme styles and scripts.
+With the theme activated and having run `npm install`, you may now run `grunt watch` in the theme root directory to automatically compile Sass, minify CSS and JS while working on the theme styles and scripts.

 Styles and scripts should be edited in the `assets/css/src` and `assets/js/src` directories, respectively.
 The `assets/css` and `assets/js` directories are where the compiled and minified files are automatically placed.
 Any styles or scripts that you do not want to be compiled or minified should be placed directly in the `assets/css` and `assets/js` directories, respectively (or anywhere you want outside the `src` directories).